victor-gil-sepulveda/PhD-ANMInternalCoordinates/README.md

 # PhD-ANMInternalCoordinates

 This is an implementation of an anisotropic network model (ANM) for proteins performed in internal coordinates (IC) for PELE++*.
-The code is based on the formulae shown in the [PhD thesis](http://tdx.cat/handle/10803/81963) of José Ramón López Blanco (JRB).
-It has been tuned using the code of iNMA v1.2, developed by José Ramón López Blanco himself,  and  the [imods](http://imods.chaconlab.org/) server from Pablo Chacon group.
+The code is based on the formulae shown in the [PhD thesis](http://tdx.cat/handle/10803/81963) of José Ramón López Blanco (JRLB).
+It has been tuned using the code of iNMA v1.2, developed by JRLB himself,  and  the [imods](http://imods.chaconlab.org/) server from Pablo Chacon group.

-The goal of this project was to implement the ANM IC analysis in PELE++, but also to do it in an educational manner, as it was planned as a BAchelor Thesis.
+The goal of this project was to implement the ANM IC analysis in PELE++, but also to do it in an educational manner, as it was planned as a Bachelor Thesis.
 Because of this, functions have been implemented the more similar we could to their formulae counterparts.
-Obviously, this makes our code to be really inneficient compared with JRB's implementation.
+Obviously, this makes our code to be really inneficient compared with JRLB's implementation.
 I will try to increse its performance in a close future without sacrificing its readability.

 Our code was started in late 2013 by me and Alba Rincón.
 This repository contains a slightly improved version of the one presented  as her Computer Engineering Bachelor Thesis ([published here](http://hdl.handle.net/2099.1/24417)) at the Barcelona Faculty of Computer Sciences (FIB, UPC).